ItsEmbezz/drawboards/README.md

 This is the DrawBoards Github Page.
-This is where you can report bugs and download previous versions of DrawBoards.
+This is where you can report bugs and download all (including retired) versions of DrawBoards.